 Under this mission, programme is implemented to benefit 4(four) progressive farmers for hatchery and 23 farmers for rearing units during 2017-18.
-The scheme also benefited 16 farmers from Imphal West and Thoubal Districts with completion of construction of 1.00 ha unit pond for each beneficiary.
+Under the Blue Revolution - Inland Fisheries, 16 farmers from Imphal West and Thoubal Districts were benefited with completion of construction of 1.00 ha unit pond by each beneficiary.